-Diavik Diamond Mine - Yellowknife, Northwest Territories
+Diavik Diamond Mine

 A Kiewit-led joint venture completed three contracts from January 2000 to March 2003 to construct portions of the Diavik Diamond Mine located 300 kilometres northeast of Yellowknife.
 The project site, which is 222 kilometres south of the Arctic Circle, experiences wind chills in January and February as low as -55° to -75°C.

 The first contract, a C$58 million earthworks/infrastructure package, included fast-track mobilization of more than 800 loads of equipment and supplies for construction of the mine facilities.
-Materials had to be trucked over a 450-kilometre ice road of frozen lakes that was only accessible 10 weeks of the year.
+Materials had to be trucked over a 450-kilometre ice road of frozen lakes that were only accessible 10 weeks of the year.
 Given this limited window, careful planning and coordination were critical.

 Following mobilization, an industrial town was constructed from the ground up, including living facilities, maintenance shops, offices, a diesel power generating station, water and sewage treatment facilities, and an ore processing containment structure.
 Crews also constructed a 1,600-metre-long airstrip capable of handling Boeing 737s.
 Other infrastructure work included building 10 kilometres of haul roads, fuel storage areas, quarry facilities and sedimentation ponds.